 - 1. Applicant and local government complete the Local Approval of Cannabis Event form. - 2.
-Applicant completes application, including all required attachments, and submits application fees.
+Applicant completes application, including submitting the local government approval form, Labor Peace Agreement (LPA), background check, and all required documentation and application fees.
 If applicable, an applicant's SEA status may be verified. - 3.
 Application vetted for minimum requirements by OCM. - 4.
-For qualified applicants, applicant completes background check process and submits attestation of labor peace agreement (LPA). - 5.
-OCM conducts prelicensure phone inspection. - 6.
-If applicant successfully passes prelicensure phone inspection, OCM issues event license. - 7.
-License holders are required to submit an updated vendor form to OCM if there are any changes to their vendor list before the event. - 8.
+OCM conducts prelicensure phone inspection. - 5.
+If applicant successfully passes prelicensure phone inspection, OCM issues event license. - 6.
+License holders are required to submit an updated vendor form to OCM if there are any changes to their vendor list before the event. - 7.
 An inspection of the event may be conducted by OCM.